Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 “There are certainly a lot of BL comics that feel a lot like old romantic dramas.
 For example, there are gestures such as kabe-don (slamming one’s hand into the wall in front of somebody, for example to stop them from leaving; often viewed as romantic) or holding someone down.
 I think that’s quite feminine.
 Whether or not a gay person likes BL is a matter of preference.
 Of course, works that depict gay men poorly like being treated like play things are generally disliked.”

 The Clash Between Fujyoshi and Gay Men

-In the early 1980’s, a conflict arose between fujyoshi and gay men over the magazine Barazoku.
-In those days, the terms BL and fujyoshi didn’t exist, but there were women who loved stories about relationships between men.
-The fujyoshi of that time pursued a fantasy that ‘homosexual love is pure and not calculating and selfish like heterosexual love’.
+In the early 1980’s, a conflict arose between fujoshi and gay men over the magazine Barazoku.
+In those days, the terms BL and fujoshi didn’t exist, but there were women who loved stories about relationships between men.
+The fujoshi of that time pursued a fantasy that ‘homosexual love is pure and not calculating and selfish like heterosexual love’.

 It is said that the conflict arose when these women who demanded depictions of “lofty, pure love” complained in a letter to the editor that “Barazoku’s models are all ugly and weird”.
 This is said to have enraged the gay readers of the magazine.